-- Utilize the MassDOT Culvert Inventory and the NAACC database for the Performance Measures Criteria Process - Update and refine culvert prioritization listing using the MassDOT Culvert Inventory and the NAACC database - Update the backlog and repair cost estimations utilizing guidance from MassDOT and the CMMPO TIP - Create a listing of the most vulnerable culverts for each community.
+- Utilize the MassDOT Culvert Inventory and the NAACC database for the Performance Measures Criteria Process for the TIP and LRTP. - Update and refine culvert prioritization listing using the MassDOT Culvert Inventory and the NAACC database for the TIP and LRTP. - Update the backlog and repair cost estimations utilizing guidance from MassDOT and the CMMPO for the TIP and LRTP. - Create a listing of the most vulnerable culverts for each community.